Narasimha-Potturi/Kubernetes/README.md

 K8s is nothing but the shortened form of the word "Kubernetes".
 The word "Kubernetes" has 8 Letters between the letters K and S . so in short it is called as K8S.
 People uses this as it much easier to read and type .

+### *What is Control Plane?*
+The control plane is the brain of the Kubernetes cluster.
+It manages the cluster's state, including scheduling, scaling, and maintaining the desired state of applications.
+The control plane consists of several components that work together to ensure the smooth operation of the cluster.